 What are Common Types of Fractures?

 Bones can break in many ways, some more serious than others.
 Fractures often occur with other injuries as well, such as sprains and dislocations.
-Common types of fractures include:
+The most common types of fractures are:

 - Incomplete fracture.
 This is a fracture in which the bone does not entirely separate and the fragments are still partially joined together.